abraunegg/onedrive/docs/usage.md

 ```

 ### GUI Notifications
-If notification support has been compiled in (refer to GUI Notification Support in install.md ..
-ADD LINK LATER), the following events will trigger a GUI notification within the display manager session:
+If notification support has been compiled in (refer to [GUI Notification Support](install.md#gui-notification-support)), the following events will trigger a GUI notification within the display manager session:
 *   Aborting a sync if .nosync file is found
 *   Skipping a particular item due to an invalid name
 *   Skipping a particular item due to an invalid symbolic link